Everyone knows what unicorns look like.

 You know, unicorns: well-brushed manes, thick cords of muscle, magical horns on their forehead.
 No one has ever seen a real one in flesh and blood, yet somehow everyone knows how it would appear if they did.

 The same is true of accountable care organizations.
 Everyone—including the federal lawmakers who crafted the healthcare reform law—thinks they know what an ACO is basically supposed to look like.
-How many people have actually seen one
+How many people have actually seen one, though?

 This was the analogy offered by healthcare futurist Ian Morrison at the American Hospital Association's 18th annual leadership summit in San Diego July 22-24.
 (Morrison later admitted he borrowed the comparison from California HealthCare Foundation President and CEO Mark Smith.)